 Selfless to a Fault

-Because of their passion for altruism and their emotionally driven judgments, ENFJ women are incredibly selfless and often devote themselves to helping others in any way they can.
+Because of their passion for altruism and emotionally driven judgments, ENFJ women are incredibly selfless and often devote themselves to helping others in any way they can.
 As a result, you typically see them in humanitarian careers to satiate their altruistic drive.

 It is also not uncommon for ENFJ women to volunteer within their community at churches, shelters, daycares, or other locations.
 Although these are exceptional qualities within a person, ENFJ women are often selfless to a fault.